survivejs/webpack-book/manuscript/output/01_targets.md

 - Webpack's output target can be controlled through the `target` field.
 It defaults to `web` but accepts other options too.
 - Webpack can target the desktop, Node, and web workers in addition to its web target.
-- The Node targets come in handy if especially in _Server Side Rendering_ setups.
+- The Node targets come in handy if especially in _Server-Side Rendering_ setups.

 You'll learn how to handle multi-page setups in the next chapter.